segmentio/topicctl/README.md

 cluster.
 This can be used to "import" topics not created or previously managed by topicctl.
 The output can be sent to either a directory (if the `--output` flag is set) or `stdout`.

+By default, this does not include internal topics such as `__consumer_offsets`.
+If you would like to have these topics included, pass the `--allow-internal-topics` flag.

 #### check

 ```